- Bright red vaginal bleeding with or without pain

 - Have longer hospital stays

 Signs of preterm labour should never be ignored.
-Half of all preterm births occur to women with no known risk factors.
+Half of all preterm births occur with no known risk factors.
 Early response to preterm labour reduces the chance of preterm birth.

 Who is at risk?

 Preterm labour can happen in any pregnancy.
-Half of all preterm births are to women with no known risk factors.
+Half of all preterm births occur with no known risk factors.
 Some things that increase the risk include:

 - Tobacco smoke